LuisaTu2/picture_memory_game/README.md

 Begin by clicking on any two cells in the grid.
 If the uncovered pictures match, the pictures will remain flipped; otherwise they will flip back to the cover picture.
 The objective of the game is to uncover all the picture matches.

+Below is a sample game where 2 pairs of cards were matched.

 ![Memory Game - Sample Game](screenshot.png)